madang804/weather-api/README.md

      - AWSElasticBeanstalkWebTier
      - AWSElasticBeanstalkWorkerTier
      - AWSElasticBeanstalkMulticontainerDocker
-   - After creating the IAM Role, select the IAM Role you just created from the EC2 instance profile dropdown list.
+   - After creating the IAM Role, select the IAM role you just created.
+If the IAM role do not appear, click `Refresh` button.
 4. Click **Skip to Review** to accept all remaining default settings.
 If not click **Next** to make change to optional settings.
 5. Click **Submit** after review on the final page.